Research Associate Visa Sponsorship Jobs in New Mexico

 Which visa types are most common for research associate roles in New Mexico?

-The H-1B is the most common visa for research associate positions requiring a specialty degree, typically in a scientific or engineering field.
+The H-1B visa is the most common visa for research associate positions requiring a specialty degree, typically in a scientific or engineering field.
 J-1 visas are widely used at New Mexico universities and national labs for postdoctoral and exchange researcher roles.
 O-1 visas appear occasionally for researchers with distinguished publication records or awards.
 National laboratory positions sometimes involve additional security clearance requirements that can complicate sponsorship timelines.

 Which cities in New Mexico have the most research associate sponsorship jobs?